Of course Casey DeSantis is being floated for Gov, the DeSantises have no one else

 But her bid could be a fool's errand.

-With Gov. Ron DeSantis facing term limits next year, the rumor mill about his potential successor has been churning for months, but it came further into focus this week when NBC News’ Matt Dixon reported that Republican donors were discussing DeSantis’ wife, Casey DeSantis, as a possible contender, and that for the first time, she’s contemplating the possibility.
+With Gov. Ron DeSantis facing term limits next year, the rumor mill about his potential successor has been churning for months.
+This week, NBC News’ Matt Dixon reported that Republican donors were discussing DeSantis’ wife, Casey DeSantis, as a possible contender and that, for the first time, she’s contemplating the possibility.

-While contemplation is a far cry from certainty, Casey DeSantis’ bid for Governor would check a lot of logical boxes in the rousing game of politics that has been and continues to punctuate the insider baseball process of crowning leaders.
-And another DeSantis in the Governor’s mansion wouldn’t just extend the current habitants’ stay, it would keep Ron DeSantis relevant, while stabbing a thorn into the side of the man who is perhaps the current Governor’s biggest nemesis: Donald Trump.
+While contemplation is a far cry from certainty, Casey DeSantis’ bid for Governor would check many logical boxes in the rousing game of politics that has been and continues to punctuate the insider baseball process of crowning leaders.
+And another DeSantis in the Governor’s mansion wouldn’t just extend the current habitants’ stay; it would keep Ron DeSantis relevant while stabbing a thorn into the side of the man who is perhaps the current Governor’s biggest nemesis: Donald Trump.

-And it could also shore up another grudge, one that is still emerging weeks before the state’s regular Legislative Session in March.
+And it could also shore up another grudge, one still emerging weeks before the state’s regular Legislative Session in March.
 Let’s start here.

-Both DeSantises have seemingly lost control of the political narrative, at least at times and as it pertains to any sort of legislative agenda.
+Both DeSantises have seemingly lost control of the political narrative, at least at times, regarding any legislative agenda.

-During past legislative sessions, Gov. DeSantis clearly ran the show.
+During past Legislative Sessions, Gov. DeSantis clearly ran the show.
 If he wanted something, he got it, no matter the outcry.
-Before he declared his intent to run for President ahead of the 2024 cycle, the writing was on the wall, not in small print, but in glaring red spray paint large enough for those in the back to clearly make out.
-He was, at the time, “America’s Governor,” and viewed as a logical alternative to Trump.
-He had all the things MAGA world loved about Trump, but without the unpolished baggage.
+Before he declared his intent to run for President ahead of the 2024 cycle, the writing was on the wall, not in small print, but in glaring red spray paint large enough for those in the cheap seats to make out.
+He was, at the time, “America’s Governor” and viewed as a logical alternative to Trump.
+He had everything the MAGA world loved about Trump but without the unpolished baggage.
 To the donor class, DeSantis seemed like Trump in a nicer, more palatable package.

 But that house of cards toppled.
 Hard.

-Now, he’s battling with Legislative leadership in the House and Senate, but in particular with House Speaker Daniel Perez.
-On Thursday afternoon, Perez sent a letter to his members announcing the framework for workgroups established to evaluate DeSantis’ budget vetoes last year, and make recommendations about overriding some of them, a huge slap to a Governor whose power once seemed absolute.
+Now, he’s battling with legislative leadership in the House and Senate, particularly with House Speaker Daniel Perez.
+On Thursday afternoon, Perez sent a letter to his members announcing the framework for workgroups established to evaluate DeSantis’ budget vetoes last year and make recommendations about overriding some of them, a massive slap to a Governor whose power once seemed absolute.

 It may be a chicken or egg type of situation, but DeSantis’ response to the perceived slight handed to him by Perez and Senate President Ben Albritton when they gaveled into the Special Session DeSantis had ordered only to then gavel right back out and open another Session, one with their versions of an immigration package instead of the Governor’s, has further alienated DeSantis among the state’s legislative branch.
 Sure, he still has allies in the Capitol, but they’re outnumbered.

-He had a back-up plan in Jose Oliva, but that turned out to be a dud.
+He had a backup plan in Jose Oliva, but that was a dud.
 The former House Speaker is anti-Trump and, by current GOP standards, soft on immigration.
 The combo is a death knell for any candidate in a GOP Primary.

 And then there’s the Trump factor.